 With n = 20 and r = 0.49, use equation 1 to compute the test statistic t = 2.38 with df = 18.
 From a table or a calculator find two-tailed p = 0.0283.
 This is < α, so you reject Ho and accept H1, concluding that ρ ≠ 0 in the population.
 Furthermore, since the sample correlation r is > 0 you can conclude that the population correlation ρ is also > 0.
 (See p < α in Two-Tailed Test: What Does It Tell You?)

 Caution: From this hypothesis test you don’t know how large the population’s linear correlation is, only that it’s greater than 0.
 You also don’t know whether one variable drives the other, some third factor drives both, or it’s just a remarkable coincidence.

 You can precompute a decision point (also known as critical value) for any sample size n and any two-tailed significance level α.
 If the absolute value of sample r is greater than that decision point, there is some nonzero correlation in the population.

-In fact, back in lesson 4 we presented Decision Points for Correlation Coefficient with no explanation of where they came from.
+In fact, back in lesson 4 I presented Decision Points for Correlation Coefficient with no explanation of where they came from.